genert/Webmasters/README.md

 # Webmasters

-Entry to the O'Reilly Autumn 2022 Architectural Kata
+Entry to the O'Reilly Autumn 2022 Architectural Kata.

 ## Members